benjkent/Hacking-with-Swift-UIkit-04-WebViewer/README.md

 3. UIProgressView: A way to visualize progress of tasks
 4. Delegation: a programming pattern
 5. Key-Value observing
-6. Creating a view in code.
+6. Creating a webview in code.
+7. Work with "loadview" and "didFinish"- for webview

 ## Project Challenges
 *